-Numerous nutritionists and health aficionados have said time and time again to eat less and move more.
+Numerous nutritionists and health aficionados have repeated time and time to eat less and move more.
 This is based on the science behind weight loss.

 This is because of the assumption that calories are in control of whether we lose weight or gain it.

 Unfortunately, this just isn’t the case.